zhangyazhong/Hummingbird/README.md

         new CSVTableContainer<String, String, ResultUnit>("time") {};
 ```

-Notice, you need to specify generic types explicitly to make parser work.
-Then fill up with some data cells:
+Notice, you need to specify generic types explicitly to make the parser work.
+Then fill it up with some data cells:

 ```java
 csvTableContainer.push("2:00", "result_1", new ResultUnit(2.5, 0.3));